Published by FutureTecEra

 When to use: Use prompt chaining for long-form writing, research summaries, video scripts, learning plans, content repurposing, and workflow design.

 Practical tip: Keep each prompt focused on one task.
-This makes the final result more organized and easier to improve.
+This makes the final response more organized and simpler to refine.

-After understanding the main prompt types, you can improve your results with practical techniques.
-These methods are beginner-friendly and can be used with writing, learning, planning, design, coding, and research tasks.
+After understanding the main prompt types, you can refine AI responses with practical techniques.
+These methods are beginner-friendly and can be applied to writing, learning, planning, design, coding, and research tasks.

 The 4C Prompt Framework

 The 4C framework is a simple way to structure a prompt.
-It helps you include the most important details without making the request confusing.
+It allows you to include the most important details without making the request confusing.

 Example: